-A narcissist likes knowing we are hurt when they use the “silent treatment” to actively ignore us, as a form of power and control.
-Our pain demonstrates that they are so powerful they can devastate us whenever they choose.
+A narcissist likes knowing we are hurt when they use the “silent treatment” to actively ignore us. this is a form of power and control.
+Our pain demonstrates that they are so powerful that they can devastate us whenever they choose.
 Our pain is their narcissistic supply.

 Remember, narcissists don’t view people as unique individuals with their own needs, feelings, goals, or lives.
 To narcissists, people are simply props who play a supporting role in their lives.
 A narcissist’s only concern is what they can get from others or what others can do for them.
-They have difficulty emotionally bonding with others because their relationships are all about power, control, and the benefits that they can obtain from them.
+They have difficulty emotionally bonding with others because their relationships are all about power, control, and the benefits that they can obtain.

-A narcissist cannot survive as a narcissist without narcissistic supply.
-It’s their emotional food; any form of attention, affirmation, approval, or admiration they get will suffice.
+A narcissist cannot survive as a narcissist without obtaining narcissistic supply.
+It’s an emotional food source; any form of attention, affirmation, approval, or admiration will suffice.
 They feel a sense of power and importance from any emotional reaction.
-Any emotion—fear, sadness, anger, shame, whatever—will do, because it feeds their “false self” (everything the narcissist would like to be, but is not) and makes it stronger.
+Any emotion—fear, sadness, anger, shame, whatever—will do, because it feeds the “false self,” everything the narcissist would like to be, but is not.
+Narcissistic supply makes the false self stronger.

 Why do they need supply?

 Securing narcissistic supply keeps a narcissist’s false self working in an automatic cycle: project the false self, receive the supply, empower and strengthen the false self, repeat.

 After going through this cycle with a narcissist a few times, we get it.
 We understand that they’re more powerful than we are—that it’s always about “winning,” and they’ll be delighted to win at our expense.
 In their mind, they’re always right, and there’s no use trying to have a conversation or share an opinion because they’ll become combative.
-Eventually, we’ll likely end up feeling defeated, unloved, and insignificant.
+Eventually, we’ll end up feeling defeated, unloved, and insignificant.
 We’ll learn to walk on eggshells and to appease, please, and pacify.
 We’ll anticipate their needs and moods and act accordingly.
 Do you remember what that’s called?
 Yep!
 Codependency.
+We become codependent.